-Golden Retrievers are wonderful dogs, no one will argue otherwise!
+Golden Retrievers are wonderful dogs.
+Few will argue otherwise!
 They’re friendly, lively and pretty much the perfect family dog breed.
 But if you’re allergic to dogs, these dogs can quickly turn into a nightmare.
-So, do Golden Retrievers shed?
+So, do Golden Retrievers shed much?

-Golden Retrievers are moderate to heavy shedders – primarily because they have double coats.
+Golden Retrievers are moderate to heavy shedders – primarily because they have long and fluffy double coats.
 Twice a year, they’ll excessively shed as their bodies adjusts to a change in season (and in temperature).
-Depending on your dog, expect to spend a lot of time on grooming your Golden Retriever, such as brushing and bathing.
+Expect to spend plenty of time on grooming your Golden Retriever, such as brushing and bathing.

-However, there are lots of different ways to manage the shedding so that you don’t have to live with tumbleweeds of fur in all corners of your home.
-Read on to find out how much Golden Retrievers shed, when shedding is a problem and how you can manage their shedding.
+There are many different ways to manage the shedding so that you don’t have to live with fur in nearly all corners of your home.
+Read on to learn how much Golden Retrievers shed, when the shedding can be a problem, and how to deal with it.

 How Much Do Golden Retrievers Shed?

-Sadly to say, a Golden Retriever sheds a lot.
-As a matter of fact, VetStreet ranked them 5th for “dog breeds that shed the most.”
-There’s no way to avoid your Golden Retriever’s shedding.
+Unfortunately, most Golden Retrievers shed a lot.
+In fact, VetStreet ranked them 5th for “dog breeds that shed the most.”
+There’s really no way to avoid your Golden Retriever’s shedding.
 You just need to learn how to deal with it.

-Things will be worse during shedding season and you can expect to be vacuuming daily and using a lint roller frequently.
-Compared to short-haired dogs, Golden Retrievers need a bit more attention to their fur but, with a regular routine, you will find it manageable.
+Things will be worse during shedding season and you can expect to be vacuuming almost daily while using a lint roller frequently.
+Compared to short-haired dogs, Golden Retrievers need more attention to their fur.
+But with a regular routine, you will find it manageable.

 But if you’re allergic to dogs, then I’d highly suggest opting for a hypoallergenic dog breed instead.
-People are allergic to the “dog dandruff” (called dander) that’s expelled into the air during the process of shedding.
+This is because people are allergic to the “dog dandruff” (called dander) that’s expelled into the air during the process of shedding.

-Shedding is a very natural process for animals.
+Shedding is a very natural process for all animals.
 Even humans shed old or damaged hair.
-It just so happens that dogs have much more hair than we do.
+However, it’s just that dogs have much more hair than we do.
 So, their shedding is obviously going to be much more noticeable (especially if we’re the ones cleaning up).

 But why do Golden Retrievers, specifically, shed so much?
 Unlike most dog breeds, Golden Retrievers have a double coat.
 This means these dogs have a topcoat and undercoat.
 Both of which, will shed heavily during different times of the year.

 They weren’t literally bred to shed.
 Golden Retrievers were bred to retrieve shot waterfowl game (such as ducks, geese and other large aquatic birds).
-Because of this job, they were also bred to have double coats that kept them warm and protected.
+And because of this job, they were also bred to have double coats that kept them warm and protected.

 The double coat serves a purpose for waterfowl retrieving.
-The undercoat acts as an insulator, keeping the Golden Retriever warm in the harsh temperatures of the sometimes freezing water.
+The undercoat acts as an insulator, keeping a Golden Retriever warm in the harsh temperatures of the sometimes freezing body of water.

 Some may argue that there are other ways to breed a dog to be protected in the water, such as with the low-shedding Poodle (also a water retriever).
 However, this was how the Golden Retriever was bred, like it or not.

 Expect your Golden Retriever to experience the worst shedding of the year during these times.
-Despite excessive shedding during these two periods, they’ll still shed quite a bit throughout the year.
+Despite the excessive shedding during these two periods, they’ll still shed moderately throughout the year.